hackermondev/discord-active-developer-badge/README.md

 - Congrats on that shiny new badge

-If you're encounting any issues, [create a new GitHub issue](https://github.com/hackermondev/discord-active-developer/issues)
+If you're encounting any issues, [create a new GitHub issue](https://github.com/hackermondev/discord-active-developer/issues) or DM me on Discord ``hackermon#3582``